mrbracchi/Awesome-ID/README.md

 [Kdenlive](https://kdenlive.org/en/)- A powerful free and open source cross-platform video editing program made by the KDE community.
 Feature rich and production ready.

+[DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve)- The world’s only solution that combines editing, color correction, visual effects, motion graphics and audio post production all in one software tool!
+Its elegant, modern interface is fast to learn and easy for new users, yet powerful for professionals.

 ## Image Creation
 [Figma](https://www.figma.com/)- A vector graphics editor and prototyping tool which is primarily web-based, with additional offline features enabled by desktop applications for macOS and Windows.